dani5447/KnitWitAndroid/README.md

 A knitting manager application.

-Planned Functionality: (last updated 07/26/2014)
+Planned Functionality : (last updated 07/31/2014)

-  (Done) 1.
-A section off of the main menu to count rows completed when knitting a pattern.
+  1. (Done) A section off of the main menu to count rows completed when knitting a pattern.

-  (Done) 2.
-A section off of the main menu to find local donation sites
+  2. (Done) A section off of the main menu to find local donation sites
-  	* salvation army
+  	* Salvation Army
-  	* churches
+  	* Churches

   3. A section off of the main menu to view different stitches.
 Clicking a stich name from this list will then lead to a page showing the steps to complete the stitch. (aka Stitch Dictionary) (Since there are so many stitches, this will be a large work in progress)